 St. Anne’s-Belfield School Residential Life Program supports each boarding student as an individual as evidenced by the success of our alumni.
 Recent international graduates are currently attending a variety of colleges and universities, including Amherst, Bates, Brown, University of Chicago, Columbia, Cornell, Dartmouth, Davidson, Duke, Harvard, Johns Hopkins, University of North Carolina, University of Pennsylvania, Princeton, Rhode Island School of Design, Vanderbilt, University of Virginia, Washington & Lee, William & Mary, Williams, and Yale.

 Standardized testing is required for all students applying to St. Anne's-Belfield School.
 Applicants for grades nine and ten must submit SSAT scores.
 Our SSAT School Code is 6310.
-Applicants for grades eleven and twelve must submit SSAT, PSAT, or SAT scores; please do not substitute SAT Subject test scores.
+Applicants for Grades 11 & 12 must submit SSAT, PSAT, or SAT scores; please do not substitute SAT Subject test scores.

 A personal interview is recommended for all applicants.
 Although an on-campus interview is preferred, we realize that distance and personal circumstances may necessitate a telephone interview.
 Telephone interviews will only be considered after a complete application has been received.